 Click Here for tab for Fallin’ by Alicia Keys

-To play this song you’ll just need two chords which are the D minor and Am7 shapes, but you’ll need a capo on the second fret in order to get them in key with the song.
-Once again to keep track of that 3/4 timing you can listen to the interaction between the kick and snare here and you’ll soon be able to catch that 1 count and sync your strumming pattern to that.
+To play this song, you’ll just need two chords which are the D minor and Am7 shapes.
+You’ll also need a capo on the second fret in order to get them in key with the song.
+Once again to keep track of that 3/4 timing, you can listen to the interaction between the kick and snare here and you’ll soon be able to catch that 1 count and sync your strumming pattern to that.

 Hallelujah by Leonard Cohen